Sp00p64/DiscordRAT/README.md

 This is a RAT controlled over Discord with 20 post exploitation modules.

-## **DISCLAIMER:**
+## **Disclaimer:**

-/!\ This tool is for educational use only.The author will not be held responsible for any misuse of this tool.
+This tool is for educational use only.The author will not be held responsible for any misuse of this tool.

 ## **Setup Guide:**
 You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want.